Estimote/Android-Proximity-SDK/README.md

 - **forAttachmentKeyAndValue** - the exact key and value that will trigger this zone actions.
 - **onEnterAction** - the action that will be triggered when the user enters the zone defined by given key.
 - **onExitAction** - the action that will be triggered when the user exits the zone defined by given key.
 - **onChangeAction** - triggers when there is a change in proximity attachments of a given key.
-If the zone consists of more than one beacon, this will help tracking the ones that are nearby, while still remaining one `onEnter` and `onExit` event.
+If the zone consists of more than one beacon, this will help tracking the ones that are nearby inside the zone, while still remaining one `onEnter` and `onExit` event for the whole zone in general.
 - **inFarRange** - the far distance at which actions will be invoked.
 Notice that due to the nature of Bluetooth Low Energy, it is "desired" and not "exact."
 We are constantly improving the precision.
 - **inNearRange** - the near distance at which actions will be invoked.
 - **inCustomRange** - custom desired trigger distance in meters.